AliBdeir/HospitalCapacityTracker/README.md

 Respective tables should be created in your database.

 ### Localizaiton
 The resource files are located in the `HospitalBedTracker` project under the `Resources` directory.
 The `CommonResources.[language].resx` files are strings not specific to a certain page, and can be found grouped under the `CommonResource.cs` in Visual Studio.
-The page-specific string resources can be foun under the `Pages` direcotory.
+The page-specific string resources can be found under the `Pages` directory.

 #### To Add a Language
 1. Add a new `CultureInfo` to the public static array in `Configuration.cs` in the `Globals` project.